helium/HIP/0071-scaling-helium-transparently.md

 There is no license fee associated with building on Hedera.
 Anyone can build open source applications, closed source applications, or use any licensing model they choose.
 They don’t have to contact Hedera for a license, and Hedera won’t know what you’re building, unless you choose to tell them.

-Hedera’s vision for a 100 year public distributed network, built upon a best in class aBFT consensus algorithm from a security standpoint, which also happens to be fast, cheap, fair, energy efficient, carbon negative and capable of sharding to infinite throughput while maintaining the same aBFT security guarantees, coupled with the most decentralized and stable governance model there is appears on paper to be aligned with Helium’s long term objectives.
+Hedera’s vision for a 100 year public distributed network, built upon a best in class ABFT consensus algorithm from a security standpoint, which also happens to be fast, cheap, fair, energy efficient, carbon negative and capable of sharding to infinite throughput while maintaining the same ABFT security guarantees, coupled with the most decentralized and stable governance model there is appears on paper to be aligned with Helium’s long term objectives.

 [HIP-51]: https://github.com/helium/HIP/blob/main/0051-helium-dao.md
 [HIP-52]: https://github.com/helium/HIP/blob/main/0052-iot-dao.md